 Delete All Worklogs, Delete All Comments, and Delete All Attachments can each only be performed in a single issue at a time.
 This barrier helps to protect against mass deletion, but in the interest of data integrity, you’ll still want to restrict who is allowed to perform these actions.

-If something is deleted in Jira, it’s gone forever.
-This can be a nightmare for many, but especially those in organizations with heavy audit requirements.
+Remember: when something is deleted in Jira, it’s gone forever.
+This permanence can be a nightmare for many, especially those in organizations with heavy audit requirements.
 Rather than leaving yourself open to a very unpleasant surprise, do your team a favor and review your permissions now.

 Stop worrying about Jira and make full use of its powerful features!
-We can help you implement and optimize your Jira instance, contact us, and one of our experts will be in touch shortly.
+Explore more ways we can help your team succeed with our Consulting Services, or contact us with a question or request and one of our experts will be in touch shortly.